lifehackerhansol/DSXulu/README.md

 1. Download [dsxTool](https://github.com/ApacheThunder/dsxTool)
 1. Copy `dsx_firmware.nds` and `dsxTool.nds` to your DS-Xtreme's root
 1. Boot your DS-Xtreme, and launch dsxTool
+1. Press `A` to dump your current firmware and wait for it to finish
+	- You will need this if you ever wish to easily revert to your old firmware.
+You never know when that is!
-1. Press X to flash `dsx_firmware.nds` to your DS-Xtreme
+1. Press `X` to flash `dsx_firmware.nds` to your DS-Xtreme and wait for it to finish
-1. After finishing, reboot and see your changes live!
+1. After the process is complete, reboot and see your changes live!

 ### License